 Desde aquí hasta cerca del final hay unas falsas; tañéndose bien no parecen mal.

-From here to near the end there are some dissonant notes; played well they are not displeasing.
+From here to near the end there are some dissonant notes; played well, they are not displeasing.

 In addition to the above caution, the piece itself is preceded by the following guidance: Es difícil hasta ser entendida (It's difficult until fully understood).
 The same can probably be said of any piece of unfamiliar music, but in this case it is particularly informative about the era of the work.
 The music was likely quite different from anything yet composed for the vihuela.
 It sounds quite modern to 20th and 21st-century ears and may have sounded strange to the 16th-century musician and audience.
 If you find the style unfamiliar, you have the benefit of being able to listen to recorded performances.
 I recommend listening to Julian Bream's performance on the lute (I think it's better than his later vihuela recording), even though it gets one measure of music wrong (more on that later).

 I transcribed this piece from the original vihuela tablature, using a copy of Tres libros de música en cifras para vihuela (1546) from the Biblioteca Nacional de España.
 My transcription is for the guitar and does not require you to retune the third string to F♯.
 I have arranged the piece to be played using arpeggios as much as possible instead of the non-overlapping notes specified in parts of the original tablature.
 Although sometimes more difficult to play, this approach produces better results on the guitar.
 The vihuela used two strings per course and could probably produce sufficient resonance when played one note at a time.
 But even Julian Bream's lute peformance—the lute also using two strings per course—relied heavily on reverb (natural or otherwise) and the instrument's resonance to create a rich sound.
 In order to evoke the harp-playing the piece imitates, arpeggios suit the guitar well, allowing notes to ring one on top of another.
 Keep in mind, however, that Luduvico's technique for playing chromatic intervals on the harp involved pressing a string with his finger, meaning that notes likely didn't ring on top of one another.
 Instead, the playing style was probably more like what Mudarra notated for the vihuela, where a note dies as soon as the next one is played on the same string.